 Side note: You can also buy these cards in up to $500 amounts at retail and grocery stores.
 If, for example, you have a card that earns extra rewards for groceries, you should consider buying these cards at supermarket.

 Strategy #2: Creative and Slightly Questionable Money Laundering

 If you’re creative and don’t mind living a little on the edge, there are some ways to essentially use your credit card to pay yourself.
 This usually involves setting up multiple payment accounts (there are many of them.
-Think Paypal, Amazon, Square), and partnering with a trusted friend, or better, a group of friends (can you say cartel?) to send payments around in circles that eventually end up back to you.
+Think Paypal, Amazon, Square), and partnering with a trusted friend, or better, a group of friends to send payments around in circles that eventually end up back to you.